Around the project

 The following concrete research questions arise from these content-related objectives for a discourse linguistic approach:

-- Can linguistic patterns be identified that are constitutive of VT?
+5. Can linguistic patterns be identified that are constitutive of VT?
 If so, which linguistic patterns are typical and specific to a particular VT?
 Are there linguistic patterns across conspiracy theories that are constitutive for VT?
-Are there linguistic features that occur singularly, and if so, what functions do they have?
+Are there linguistic characteristics that occur singularly, and if so, what functions do these have?